-On the verge of burning out from 80-90 hour work weeks in New York City, Shuai Wang and his wife, Corrie, had to get out of dodge.
+On the verge of burning out from 80-to-90 hour work weeks in New York City, Shuai Wang and his wife, Corrie, had to get out of Dodge.

 They had planned to help a friend open a restaurant in Charleston, South Carolina, but when his plans fell through, the couple had to improvise.
 Three weeks after landing in a city in which they had no roots, the couple opened a Japanese-leaning food truck called Short Grain.
 Since then, Shuai has been nominated for a James Beard Award, appeared on Zagat Charleston’s 30 Under 30 list and landed on Bon Appetit’s Best New Restaurants list.
 He has also been dubbed an Eater “Young Gun.”

 “We moved down here because we thought it was pretty, but so did everybody else,” Corrie jokes.
 “We’re all moving out of the big cities because we can’t afford it.
 Everyone’s testing out these new places.”

 The Wangs moved to improve their quality of life – and they know they’re not the only ones.
 Chefs from New York City, Los Angeles, Las Vegas and other major dining cities are realizing the possibilities that small markets offer.
 But the restaurant business remains tough – and operating outside a major metropolis presents its own set of challenges.

 Developing a menu in small-town Narrowsburg, New York, isn’t like planning a menu in Brooklyn.
 “We knew that this town needed a restaurant, but we weren’t quite sure how people were going to respond,” says chef Paul Nanni, who co-owns The Heron in Narrowsburg with his partner, Marla Puccetti.
 Nanni had worked at Aquavit and Maggie Brown in New York City, while Puccetti was an executive producer for TV shows.
 The couple left the city in 2011.